-Log information in Xibo for Android has been kept light to improve performance and stability.
-Android devices tend to be tight on memory and therefore applications are granted a limited amount of memory to use.
-As Xibo runs 24/7 memory usage is very important to us and generating lots of logging actually uses a lot of memory.
+Log information for Players has been kept light to improve performance and stability.
+Player devices tend to be tight on memory and therefore applications are granted a limited amount of memory to use.
+As Xibo runs 24/7, memory usage is very important to us and generating lots of logging actually uses a lot of memory.

 Only the most important messages are logged.

-Xibo for Android has a SQLLite database built in, which stores the log messages before they are sent - this means it can run offline for an extended period of time without loosing log information.
-The client must be on-line to send its messages.
+This means Players can run offline for an extended period of time without losing log information.
+The Player must be on-line to send its messages to the CMS.

 The last 5 log messages are shown on the Player status screen which are useful for “immediate” debugging.
 These are removed as they are sent to the CMS.
 The status of each communication call to the CMS is also recorded for easy debugging.